 The Greens Party Council (Parteirat) is the advisory body of the party and is composed of 16 top politicians and advisors.
 The Council advises the national executive, coordinates work between the various bodies of the party, and develops and plans joint initiatives.
 It usually meets in the meeting weeks of the German Parliament and works on a voluntary basis.
 Of the 16 members, 13 are elected by delegates of the National Assembly.

 Other bodies associated with the party include the Heinrich Böll Foundation.
 It acts independently and works to seek strategic partnerships with others who share their values.
 The party's youth wing the Green Youth (Grüne Jugend) was founded in 1994.
 The National Women's Council (Bundesfrauenrat) coordinates the women's political work among the committees of the Party, the groups and the national associations of the Green movement.

 German Greens in the European Parliament

 In the 2009 European Elections the German Greens achieved 12.1% of the vote, its best ever result in these elections, gaining them an extra seat.
-In the European Parliament's Greens-EFA Group they are currently represented by 14 MEPs, including Rebecca Harms who is currently co-president of the group, sharing the position with Daniel Cohn-Bendit.
+In 2014 the European Parliament's Greens-EFA Group they were currently represented by 14 MEPs, including Rebecca Harms who was elected as the co-president of the group, sharing the position with Daniel Cohn-Bendit.